Chrisknyfe/boujie_water_shader/README.md

 This was a shader I made many years ago for Godot 3, based on MrMinimal's water shader, itself based on an NVidia shader book.
-Recently I ported this shader to godot 4 when I updated my game, and now I want to give the results back to the community.
+Recently I ported this shader to godot 4 when I updated my game, added a bunch of features on stream in the Godot discord, and now I want to give the results back to the community.

 # Quick Start with Prefabs